tldr-pages/tldr/pages/common/zsteg.md

 `zsteg --all {{path/to/image.bmp}}`

-- Detect embedded data in a PNG image, iterating pixels vertically and using MSB first:
+- Detect embedded data in a PNG, iterating pixels vertically and using MSB first:

 `zsteg --msb --order yx {{path/to/image.png}}`